PostHog/posthog.com/contents/tutorials/compare-aws-bedrock-prompts.md

 ## Compare prompts

-With our app set up, we can begin [capturing events](/docs/product-analytics/capture-events) with PostHog to compare prompts.
-We cover three different ways to evaluate LLM output, so that you can effictively compare prompts.
+With our app set up, we can begin [capturing events](/docs/product-analytics/capture-events) with PostHog to evaluate and compare prompts.
+We cover three different ways to do this.

-### Quantitative metrics
+### 1. Quantitative metrics

-Quantitative metrics involve measuring specific, quantifiable properties of the LLM outputs.
-For example:
+Quantitative metrics involve measuring specific, quantifiable properties of the LLM outputs like:

 - Token output count
 - Latency